MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation.md

 # Copy-MgUserDriveListContentTypeToDefaultContentLocation

 ## SYNOPSIS
-Copy a file to a default content location in a [content type][contentType].
+Copy a file to a default content location in a content type][contentType].
 The file can then be added as a default file or template via a POST operation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Copy-MgBetaUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-beta)
+This API is available in the following [national cloud deployments.

 ## SYNTAX